Volunteering at Danbury Hospital

 How Can I Become a Volunteer?

-The first step is to attend a mandatory open house/orientation and fill out the volunteer application.
-After returning the application to us, should we have an available position, a member of the Volunteer Services team will contact you to set up an interview.
+The first step is to fill out a volunteer application either online or in-person.
+After returning the application to us, should we have an available position; a member of the Volunteer Services team will contact you to set up an interview.
+All volunteers must attend a mandatory open house/orientation or participate in an online training course (online training is only offered upon department approval and is based on the assignment).

 Where is the Volunteer Services Department Located?